ironman2024/Bug-Detection-and-Repair/README.md

-# Bug-Detection-and-Repair
-I'll edit the README file to make it more professional and comprehensive.
-Here's the revised version:

 # Bug Detection and Repair

 A comprehensive framework for bug detection and repair with datasets, exploratory data analysis, and implementation of repair algorithms.